 If you're Canadian or American, it's also that time of year where we celebrate Thanksgiving.
 Maybe you're having someone over who doesn't eat meat and you have no idea what constitutes vegan Thanksgiving food?

 This delicious recipe is a little different to standard vegan Thanksgiving dishes.
-As a nod to tradition, yams still play a central role in this dish, but I've mixed it up by adding beans and aubergine/eggplant to create a beautiful, textured meal that is as filling as it is tasty!
+As a nod to tradition, sweet potatoes still play a central role in this dish, but I've mixed it up by adding beans and aubergine/eggplant to create a beautiful, textured meal that is as filling as it is tasty!

 If your kitchen game is strong, you could make this Vegan Shepherd's Pie in 1 hour if you prepare some of the later ingredients as you're beginning to cook the first ones.
 I find this stressful so I've allowed extra time, to compensate for the fact that we're not all Nigella.

 Also, feel free to substitute ingredients in this dish as you see fit.
 If you don't have an aubergine, use mushrooms instead.
 If you don't have black beans, you can absolutely use white.